Habits vs Goals vs New Year’s Resolutions for 2023

 - SILLY, FUN & ENJOYABLE – You can make achieving goals enjoyable by adding a bit of fun & whimsy to your work.

-In order to change our life, we must change our lifestyle.
+In order to change our life, we must change our lifestyles.
 If we state, “My New Year’s Resolution is to get fit this year.” and then we don’t create new habits or routines that fit our lifestyles d will be crowding the sidewalks and gyms in January and return to our couch potato lifestyle in February.
 Instead of putting your habits vs goals in competition with each other determine how they can support each other to help you achieve the life you really want.

 If you enjoyed this article about Habits vs. Goals, you will LOVE my brand new guidebook called